Quanutm-State Texture as a Resource: Measures and Nonclassical Interdependencies: State transformations via free operations

-If $\rho$ can be converted into $\sigma$ via a free operation, e.g., if $R(\rho)<R_{\sigma}$, it might still be possible to achieve the conversion probabilistically, if the corresponding resource theory allows for stochastic free operation, with free operators $\{K_{j}\}$ such that $\sum_{j}K_{j}^{\dagger}K_{j}\geq\mathbbm{1}$.
-It is further reasonable to assume that any incomplete set of free operators $\{K_{j}\}$ can be completed with free Kraus operators $\{L_{i}\}$ such that \\ The maximal probability for converting $\rho$ into $\sigma$ is then defined as
+Even if $\rho$ cannot be converted into $\sigma$ deterministically via a free operation (for instance, if $R(\rho) < R(\sigma)$), it might still be possible to achieve the conversion probabilistically, provided the resource theory allows for stochastic free operations.
+These are described by free Kraus operators ${K_{j}}$ such that $\sum_{j}K_{j}^{\dagger}K_{j} \leq \mathbbm{1}$.
+It is further reasonable to assume that any incomplete set of free operators ${K_{j}}$ can be completed with additional free Kraus operators ${L_{i}}$ such that